NillionNetwork/nillion-docs/docs/installation.md

 ## Windows Guide

 Today Nillion SDK binaries are available for Mac and Linux.
 In order to install Nillion on a Windows machine, you'll need to first complete a 5 minute WSL developer environment setup.
+Follow the steps below to install WSL, set up your WSL developer environment, and install and use Nillion Linux binaries from a Windows machine.

-### WSL (Windows Subsystem for Linux) developer environment setup
+### WSL developer environment setup

-The Windows Subsystem for Linux (WSL) lets developers install a Linux distribution (such as Ubuntu, OpenSUSE, Kali, Debian, Arch Linux, etc) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
-[Follow the WSL installation](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#get-started) steps below
+The [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL) lets developers install a Linux distribution and use Linux applications, utilities, and Bash command-line tools including the [Nillion SDK and tools](/nillion-sdk-and-tools) on a Windows machine.

 #### 1. Run the install command